eZWALT/RLC-Reinforcement-Learning-Compilers/README.md

-# Reinforcement Learning and Compilers Resources
+# RLC - Reinforcement Learning and Compilers Resources
 ## Description
 Different resources, courses, projects and markdown notes that I've used to to learn Deep and Classical Reinforcement Learning + MIT Introduction to Deep Learning course.
 I'm simply sharing my learning journey, given that I want to dive deep into reinforcement learning compiler optimization, so I hope it helps!
 ## Contents